 Biotech climate solutions

-Biotechnology offers some solutions to help mitigate these challenges.
+Biotechnology offers solutions to help mitigate these challenges.
 Gene editing, for instance, can address climate change and its impacts in two ways, according to Innovature.com: reducing emissions of greenhouse gases that contribute to climate change, like carbon dioxide, and increasing the resiliency of crops against the impacts of climate change.